-What is domestic violence / dating violence?
+What is dating abuse?

 How can the Teen Dating Violence program help?

 Individual and small group services are provided for youth who have experienced dating abuse.
 Through this program we hope to provide empowerment and support to youth to partner with them in their healing process and work towards ensuring they are better able to identify healthy relationships in the future.
 In this program, you can expect the following: